Blackjack Hand 14, 15 or 16

 We shall tackle the strategy differences in more depth in the surrender section of the article.
 Provided that late surrender is unavailable, you should stand on hard 15 against low-value cards 2 through 6 and hit versus 7 through ace.
 Undoubtedly, hitting a hard total of 15 is not the easiest decision to make at the blackjack table, especially against the dealer’s 10.

 Nevertheless, it has to be done because it results in the lowest possible negative EV for the player.
 The main idea behind hitting 15 against a 10 is that it gives you a shot at improving your situation.
-The differences might appear negligible but in the long run, they are not.
+The differences might appear negligible but, in the long run, they are not.

 Soft 15 (A-4) requires a different approach due to the flexibility the ace gives you.
 You should double down versus low cards 4 through 6 and hit against all other cards the dealer starts with.

 The situation of the player worsens even more when they are dealt a hard 16, the worst total one could possibly obtain in blackjack.
-There are several ways to get this terrible hand including 8-8, Q-6, 9-7, and 3-5-8.
+There are several ways to get this terrible hand including 8-8, Q-6, 9-7 and 3-5-8.
 The pair of 8-8 should be split against all dealer upcards in the vast majority of blackjack variations.
 We expand on the particulars of this pair further on in this guide.

-The correct strategy moves for hard 16, assuming you cannot surrender are relatively easy to remember.
+The correct strategy moves for hard 16, assuming you cannot surrender, are relatively easy to remember.
 You stand on 16 against 2 through 6 and hit versus 7 through ace.
-The same applies to multi-card totals that add up to 16, or at least if you follow total-dependent basic strategy.
+The same applies to multi-card totals that add up to 16, at least if you follow total-dependent basic strategy.
 In the absence of late surrender, hitting is again more optimal because it gives you the chance to improve your total against the strong dealer.

 Again, all three hands will end up losing over the course of thousands of rounds played.
 The optimal decision is the one that cuts down your long-term losses the most.
 The above moves are recommended under total-dependent strategy.
 If you want to take your game to the next level, you can switch to composition-dependent strategy.